 - Weight loss

-At times, taking Celexa while breastfeeding can also cause severe side effects that may require immediate medical attention.
+The safety of taking Celexa while breastfeeding is not guaranteed, and it can also cause side effects that may require immediate medical attention.

 - Shortness of breath